richardpct/macos-packages/README.md

 # macos-packages
 My macOS packages

-# Requirement
+# Requirements
-macOS
+- macOS
+- Go compiler

 # Purpose
-I am not using Homebrew because I want to install all my packages in my environment user.
+I do not use Homebrew because I want to install all my packages in my environment user.
+I wrote a Makefile that retrieves my programs written in Go, then build and install the packages.

 # Packages list
 - libtool